Howard C. Caldwell Jr.

 Howard C. Caldwell Jr. (July 18, 1925 – September 11, 2017) was an American broadcaster from Indianapolis, Indiana.
-He was the anchor for WRTV (Chanel 6) in Indianapolis for 35 years.
+He was the anchor for WRTV (Channel 6) in Indianapolis for 35 years.
 He was the first U.S. journalist to interview Indira Gandhi, contributed to two documentaries, authored two books, and received many awards and honors.

 Early life

 The son of Howard and Elsie Caldwell, Howard Jr. lived with his family in the Irvington neighborhood of Indianapolis.
 He attended and graduated from Howe High School in 1944.
 While at Howe, he was the sports editor for the high school newspaper.
 After graduating, he served in the U.S. Navy as a radio operator during World War II (1944–1946).
 Upon leaving the Navy, he attended Butler University and majored in journalism.
 During college he was a member of the social fraternity, Sigma Chi.
-After completing an undergraduate degree in journalism in 1959, he later graduated from the school with a Masters in Political Science in1968.
+After completing an undergraduate degree in journalism in 1959, he later graduated from the school with a Masters in Political Science in 1968.

 Career

 Caldwell's career as a journalist began in Hagerstown, Indiana, for a local newspaper known as The Exponent.
 However, his career was interrupted by the Korean War.
 Caldwell served in the Navy's Public Information Office at Great Lakes from 1951 to 1952.
 After his Korean War service, he re-entered the profession in 1952 as a reporter for WTHI radio/TV in Terre Haute.
 Seven years later, Caldwell took a position at WFBM television (later known as WRTV) in Indianapolis.
 Starting in May 1959, he worked as a news anchor for the channel for 35 years.
 Caldwell's position as anchor began when a colleague suffered a heart attack 20 minutes prior to air time.

 Caldwell was the first journalist in the United States to interview Indira Gandhi.
 The interview with the Indian prime minister aired nationally on NBC in 1965.

-Starting in 1990s, Caldwell began narrating a series entitled "Howard's Indiana".
+Starting in the 1990s, Caldwell began narrating a series entitled "Howard's Indiana".

 Caldwell contributed to a documentary on hunger in India and, in 1989, a documentary on community-police relations in Indianapolis entitled, "A Delicate Balance".
 He also authored two books, both published by IU Press: Tony Hinkle: Coach For All Seasons (1991) and The Golden Age Of Indianapolis Theaters (2010).

 Caldwell served as a member of the board of trustees for Butler University (1980–1983), his alma mater.